- Parking checklist

 Leveling the camper

-When stopping at a campsite or for an overnight stay, it's important that the camper is level.
+When stopping at a campsite or for an overnight stay, it's important the camper is level.
 This ensures proper refrigerator operation, water drainage in the sink and bathroom, and comfortable sleep.

 Use the level and leveling blocks that come standard with every camper.